newmanrs/blog/content/blog/recipe-coconut-clafoutis.markdown

 ### Buzzkill

 It was pointed out shortly after by my then-roommate Royan D'Mello that this dessert already exists:  the French call it a [clafoutis](https://www.epicurious.com/recipes/food/views/basic-clafoutis-51208430), and apparently it's properly made with cherries.
 So okay, substitute coconut milk for actual dairy.
-So much for novelty and/or culinary innovation.^[This roommate also pointed out that one of my quick breakfasts of poaching eggs over tomatoes (with some cumin, coriander, garlic, onions) is shakshouka, a common middle eastern dish.
-I thought I was taking a shortcut for cleanup since the eggs can't stick to the pan if they don't touch it.]
+So much for novelty and/or culinary innovation.

 # Ingredients